ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `VERSION_STRING`: String used in the log output for each TF image.
 Defaults to a string formed by concatenating the version number, build type and build string.

+*   `WARMBOOT_ENABLE_DCACHE_EARLY` : Boolean option to enable D-cache early on the CPU after warm boot.
+This is applicable for platforms which do not require interconnect programming to enable cache coherency (eg: single cluster platforms).
+If this option is enabled, then warm boot path enables D-caches immediately after enabling MMU.
+This option defaults to 0.

 #### ARM development platform specific build options